D Block, Gardens Point Campus

 A mix of materials transforms a traditionally tiered lecture theatre into an urban study hub

 Contrasting levels and landing pads have replaced the traditionally tiered seating arrangements.
 The central deck and upper floor areas were constructed of structural steel frames with a plywood subfloor and feature brush box T&G timber flooring.
 The brush box timber is repeated on the lower level seating areas to unify the space, while the environmentally conscious Marmoleum flooring reflects QUT’s commitment to sustainability.

 The faceted birch plywood walls introduce visual and textural intrigue to the study area.
 Constructed to resemble an accordion fold, the architectural structure is acoustically treated and also conceals part of the air conditioning system.

 Feature ceilings enhance both design and functionality

 An acoustic set plaster ceiling was installed in the lower level to add to the contemporary feel of the space, while enhancing functionality.
 Edge-lit hexagonal panels of varying sizes and orientations draw attention to the upper level ceilings.
 Here the plywood panels meet both design and functional lighting needs.

 “The QUT D101 theatre transformation is just the latest project in our ongoing relationship with the university.
-We’re proud to have been part of much of the university’s recent refurbishments, fitouts, and construction, and look forward to helping them transform their facilities into a contemporary and innovative one reflective of their students.” – Steven Kourevelis, Director and State Manager, Schiavello Construction Queensland.
+We’re proud to have been part of much of the university’s recent refurbishments, fitouts, and construction, and look forward to helping them transform their facilities into a contemporary and innovative one reflective of their students.” – Steven Kourevelis, Director and State Manager, Schiavello Construction QLD.